-Tochukwu waved, “at least, you have igbo blood in you.”
-She walked away.
+Tochukwu waved, “At least, you have Igbo blood in you,” she said and walked away.

 Mmayen stared at her until she slammed the door.
-She was still watching the Ellen Genere’s show when Kenechukwu came out, wearing a pajamas.
+She was still watching the Ellen Genere’s show when Kenechukwu came out, wearing a pyjamas.

 “Yeah…I just rinsed my mouth.”